-Following a two year campaign with the City of Ottawa, PAWS, together with a broad coalition of partners and supporters, successfully legislated against the selling of cats and dogs in Ottawa pet stores.
-In 2021, a bylaw, banning the sale of puppies and kittens in pet stores, will come into effect, adding to the following other Ontario cities:
+Following a two year campaign with the City of Ottawa, Team PAWS, together with a broad coalition of partners and supporters, successfully legislated against the selling of cats and dogs in Ottawa pet stores.
+In May 2021, a bylaw, banning the sale of puppies and kittens in pet stores, will come into effect, adding to many other Ontario cities, including:

-We fully support the many pet stores that embrace a humane business model.
-These stores work collaboratively with local rescue groups and shelters.
+We fully support the many pet stores that embrace a humane business model and work collaboratively with local rescue groups and shelters.

 PAWS strongly opposes pet stores selling puppies for profit.